BaronaGroup/kulmio/README.md

 If environment variable KULMIO_CONFIG is set, you do not need to be explicit about the config file.

     kulmio command arguments

+If automatic detection logic fails, you can explicitly indicate that KULMIO_CONFIG is to be usd by using `--env` as the configfile

+    kulmio --env command arguments

+For convenience, command can be at the end of the command line instead of its usual location.
+That is, the following two do the same thing:

+    kulmio start servicename
+    kulmio servicename start

+If a service name matches the name of a command, it is assumed that the command comes before service names.

 ## Dependencies